-Global Optimization Phase.
+1. Global Optimization Phase.
 HRDBMS takes advantage of decades of research and development in relational query optimization to build efficient execution plans.
-As a first step, conditional expressions are normalized and attribute equivalence classes are computed (e.g., equivalence classes are later used in join reordering).
-Afterwards, we apply stan-dard heuristic transformations including pushing down selec- tions [28] and projections.
-HRDBMS de-correlates and alwavs un-nests subqueries if possible.
+As a first step, conditional expressions are normalized and attribute equivalence classes are computed (e.g., equivalence classes are used later reordering). in join Afterwards, we apply standard heuristic transformations including pushing down selec- tions [28] and projections.
+HRDBMS always correlates and un-nests nested subqueries if possible.
 Currently, we support the rewrites described by Kim [24].
 We plan to implement more advanced techniques in the future (e.g., magic decorre- lation as described by Seshadri et al. [41]).

-Next we use statistics to apply cost-based join enumeration (determining the join order with the lowest cost) using a variant of the so-called greedy join enumeration algorithm [46] and choose which physical operators to use (e.g., table vs. index scan).
-Currently, our cost estimation module uses simple models for operator implementations.
-Parameters of these cost models are the estimated cardinalities of an operator's inputs (and for some operators also the estimated output cardinality).
-We estimate intermediate result sizes using standard tech- niques based on attribute-level statistics.
+Next we use statistics to apply costbased join enumeration (determining the join order with the lowest cost) using a variant of the so-called greedy join enumeration algorithm [46] and choose which physical operators to use (e.g., table vs. index scan).
+Currently, our cost estimation module uses simple models implementations. operator Parameters of these cost models are the estimated cardinalities of an operator's inputs (and for some operators also the estimated output cardinality). estimate intermediate result sizes using standard tech- niques based on attributelevel statistics.

 Afterwards, we apply transformations such as pushing group-by through joins.
-Our group-by transformation is in-spired by Wong et al. [48].
+Our group-by transformation is inspired by Wong et al. [48].
 Since this transformation is only determined in the 1st phase independent on how the query will be distributed across nodes) and make extensive use of heuristics.
 Optimization consists of the following phases:

-- 1. Global Optimization Phase Perform heuristic and cost-based optimizations ignoring distribution. - 2.
-Dataflow Conversion Phase Convert the query plan into a na ve distributed dataflow by ensuring data-locality of table and index scans.
+- 1. Global Optimization Phase -Perform heuristic and cost-based optimizations ignoring distribution. - 2.
+Dataflow Conversion Phase -Convert the query plan into a na ive distributed dataflow by ensuring datalocality of table and index scans.
 This is achieved by splitting scan operators into one scan per fragment of a table and placing the scan for each fragment on the node where the fragment resides.
-At this point all remaining operators of the query are placed on a coordinator node. - 3.
-Dataflow Optimization Phase Optimize the dataflow by re-distributing operators from the coordinator to worker nodes and distributing the execution of individual operators across nodes.
+At this point all remaining operators of the query are placed on a coordinator node.

+• 3.
+Dataflow Optimization Phase - Optimize the dataflow by re-distributing operators from the coordinator to worker nodes and distributing the execution of individual operators across nodes.